 Colleen is an experienced trial lawyer, focusing her practice on complex business, employment, commercial real estate, regulatory, and tort litigation.
-Colleen has spent the past eighteen years representing private and public clients at every level of Massachusetts state and federal courts.
+Colleen, is “Of Counsel” to the firm and has spent the past eighteen years representing private and public clients at every level of Massachusetts state and federal courts.
 Colleen is a no nonsense lawyer who aims for the most practical way to resolve a conflict and reach her client’s goals with maximum efficiency.
 Colleen’s fiercely competitive spirit makes her ready to tackle any litigation matter — routine or cutting-edge.

 - Appointed as Special Assistant Attorney General to defend Governor of the Commonwealth of Massachusetts, Secretary of Health and Human Services, and Department of Public Health in cases filed concerning registration of dispensaries under Medical Marijuana law.
 Successfully defeated several preliminary injunction motions.

 - Negotiated takeover of $12 million line of business for regional staffing company and avoided litigation involving non-solicitation provision.